 Difference between Brownfield Investment vs. Greenfield Investment

 Greenfield investments are more costly, time-consuming, and risky as compared to Brownfield Investments.
-Therefore, an investor should first assess the pros and cons of both the type of investments in detail as per his needs and then take the final decision to invest.
+Therefore, an investor should first assess the pros and cons of both types of investments in detail as per his needs and then take the final decision to invest.

-All said and done, both greenfield and brownfield, are the types of investments.
+All said and done, both greenfield and brownfield are the types of investments.
 And these investments happen domestically as well as internationally.
 Greenfield Investment has complete flexibility but with lots of investment, time, and procedural requirements.
-While Brownfield investments give a quick start with comparatively lower investments.
+At the same time, Brownfield investments give a quick start with comparatively lower investments.
 Moreover, by keeping the existing owner as a part of his team, the new investor owner gets an edge in the new territory in terms of experience, employee, environment, and trade practices.

-As part of international expansion also the companies prefers to take over an existing operating unit to limit the risk and avoiding the time loss in starting afresh.
+As part of international expansion also the companies prefer to take over an existing operating unit to limit the risk and avoid the time loss in starting afresh.
 However, the target country’s regulations sometimes allow FDI and fresh investments only when it is in a greenfield project.
-Hence, in such a situation there is no option left but to go for a greenfield project.
+Hence, there is no option available in such a situation but to go for a greenfield project.